gcc-mirror/gcc/gcc/config/m68k/cf.md

 (define_cpu_unit "cf_dsoc,cf_agex" "cfv123_oep")

-;; A memory unit that is reffered to as 'certain hardware resources' in ;; ColdFire reference manuals.
+;; A memory unit that is referred to as 'certain hardware resources' in ;; ColdFire reference manuals.
 This unit remains occupied for two cycles ;; after last dsoc cycle of a store - hence there is a 2 cycle delay between ;; two consecutive stores.